HuseyinP/Route-Optimization-ISPA/README.md

 This step creates a realistic decision environment from a simple list of node coordinates.

-1.  **Prepare Your Data:** Create an Excel file (`.xlsx`) containing your node points.
+1.  **Prepare Your Data:** Create an Excel file (`INPUT04_20.xlsx`) containing your node points.
 It must include columns for Easting, Northing, and Elevation.
 A sample file is provided in the `input_data` folder.
 Place this file in your MATLAB working directory.

 2.  **Run the Script:** Open MATLAB and run the `generate_realistic_parameters.m` script.
     ```matlab